MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_data.md

 ### Inspect shared data volume

-Mounted volumes can be viewed using the `docker inspect` command against a container.
+Mounted volumes can be viewed using the `docker inspect` command.

 ```none
 docker inspect backstabbing_kowalevski
 ```

-This will return a large blob of information about the container, including a section named ‘Mounts’, which contains data about the mounted volumes such as the source and destination directory.
+This will return information about the container, including a section named ‘Mounts’, which contains data about the mounted volumes such as the source and destination directory.

 ```none
 "Mounts": [